intuitivenibble-del/intuitivenibble-del.github.io/terms-of-service.md

 - You must notify us immediately of any unauthorized access
 - We are not liable for losses arising from unauthorized account use

+### 5.4 Account Termination
+- You may delete your account at any time via Settings
+- We may suspend or terminate accounts that violate these Terms
+- Upon termination, your right to use the App ceases immediately
+- We will handle your data according to our Privacy Policy

 ---

 ## 6. Acceptable Use Policy